catseye/Chrysoberyl/README.markdown

 Dump dates sensibly to JSON.

-Have some way to generally recommend a particular implementation for this purpose (e.g. generally recommend Perl 5.8.some).
-(If there is only one implementation, just pick it.
-Or an implementation can specify.)

 Even when the language is usually compiled, there might be a compiler in some dists but not in others (JRE and JDK.)
 "An implementation of Java that can build" = JDK.

-Account for the fact that some implementations can be compiled or interpreted under two language (ANSI C and C99 and Borland C++; or in a more involved way, polyglots.)
+Account for the fact that some implementations can be compiled or interpreted under two language (ANSI C and C99 and Borland C++; or in a more involved way, polyglots):

-`host-languages`?  yeep.
+    gcc 3.4:
+      implementation-of:
+      - ANSI C
+      - C99

+(that's an "and")

+    2iota:
+      implementation-of: beta-Juliet
+      host-languages:
+      - ANSI C
+      - C99

+(that's an "or")

 Competitions and competition results.

 ### templates ###

+Add indefart_link().

 Display online implementation in lingography.
 And elsewhere.